 9. Forming a V-shape

-This group pose is similar to the above process, you arrange your participants from the dominant and then the subsidiaries follow from the back.
+This big group pose is similar to the above process, you arrange your participants from the dominant and then the subsidiaries follow from the back.
 Arrange the participants in a way that their bodies overlap but they still have enough space within the frame.
 You should not use this pose for a large group of participants for it will give you a hard time putting the participants within the frame and they will not have ample space.
 This will create a great depth of field for the photo.

 Photo by Olena Yakobchuk on shutterstock